nithish-2003/Innomatics-task02/README.md

 To use the Gemini AI model, you need to obtain an API key.
 Follow these steps:

 1. **Sign up for an account**:
-    - Visit the [Gemini AI website](https://ai.google/tools/) and sign up for an account.
+    - Visit the [Console Cloud website](https://console.cloud.google.com/) and sign up for an account.

 2. **Generate an API key**:
     - After logging in, navigate to the API section of your account.